MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

          To do this, the author proposes the defined techniques: -

          1) The author APS, i.e. adversarial path sampler which samples batch of paths P after augmenting them and reconstruct instructions I using Speaker.
-With the pairs of (P,I), so as to maximize the navigation loss L_NAV.
+With the pairs of $(P,I)$, so as to maximize the navigation loss $L_{NAV}$.

          $$f_t = VisualFeature(s_t),
          a_t = softmax(NAV(f_t, I, h_t))$$

          $$h_t = LSTM([v_t,a_{t-1}]|h_{t-1})$$

          $$v_t = \sum_{j} softmax(h_{t-1}W_h(f_{t,j} W_f)^T)f_{t,j}$$

-         2) The NAV, i.e. navigation model trains so as to minimize the L_Nav making the whole process more robust and increasing the performance.
+         2) The NAV, i.e. navigation model trains so as to minimize the $L_{NAV}$ making the whole process more robust and increasing the performance.

          <p align="center">
             <img src="imgs/Counterfactual Vision-and-Language Navigation via Adversarial Path Sampler/algo.png" alt="algo"/>
          </p>

-        The APS samples the path based on the visual features v_t which are obtained using the attention on the feature space f_t and history h_t-1 and previous action taken a_t-1 to output the path using the predicted a_t and the features f_t.
+        The APS samples the path based on the visual features $v_t$ which are obtained using the attention on the feature space $f_t$ and history $h_{t-1}$ and previous action taken $a_{t-1}$ to output the path using the predicted a_t and the features $f_t$.

         <p align="center">
             <img src="imgs/Counterfactual Vision-and-Language Navigation via Adversarial Path Sampler/comparison.png" alt="comparison"/>